 a.
 He knows our frame, that we need His comfort, guidance, and protection.

 b.
-Jesus also knows that we can be easily distracted by the temptations, the cares and worries of this life, so He comes to our rescue and gives us His much-needed grace.
+Jesus also knows that we can be easily distracted by the cares, worries, and temptations of this life, so He comes to our rescue and gives us His much-needed grace.

 Hebrews 4:14-16, Since then we have a great high priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
 For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.
 Let us therefore draw near with confidence to the throne of grace, that we may receive mercy and find grace to help in time of need.

-APPL – The truth is we must be intentional about how we live each day of our lives.
+APPL – The truth is we must be intentional about what we seek each day of our lives.

 Quote: The late Senator Hubert Humphrey once said, “You must remember that in politics, how you stand depends on where you sit.”

-Transition – In verses 2-3, Paul pressed his point further and gave us the second key for victory over the battle between the ears.
+Transition – In verses 2-3, Paul pressed his point further and gave us the second key for how to win the battle between the ears.

 II.
 Keep Setting Your Mind on the Things Above (2-3)